 At this point, you have to make tough choices.

-The remaining launches are all good fits for your audience and calendar, but you don’t want to constantly be in promotion mode, so you eliminate some to give your audience some space.
+The remaining launches are all good fits for your audience and calendar, but you don’t want to constantly be in promotion mode.
+So you have to eliminate some to give your audience some space.

 My Magic Number